 Grading criteria for all assignments will be shared in class and will be posted in D2L under course content.
 There are a number of assignments for this class based on integration of practice and experience with course readings, in class discussions and materials, class work and simulated family groups.
 A portion of class time will be utilised for simulated family group formation for experiential practice, analysis, and relational engagement, including the use of simulated family groups and Talking Circles.
 Criteria and process for the simulated family groups will be given in class and posted on D2L.

-Assignment 1: Family of Origin Personal Reflective Paper
+Assignment 1: Family of Origin Personal Reflective Paper - Weight 25% Due January 29, 2023 by 11:59pm to D2L DropBox

-Aligned Course Learning Outcomes: 3, 6 & 7.
+Aligned Course Learning Outcomes: 3, 4, 5